 Steve Jacobson, jazz guitarist, composer and educator, lives and works in the Chicago area.
-Currently, he is adjunct faculty at Joliet Junior College and Lewis University.
+Currently, he is adjunct faculty at Joliet Junior College.

 Parts Unknown, Steve’s debut album, was recorded with the assistance of a grant received from the City of Chicago and the Illinois Arts Access Program.
 Other recordings include Darkness Into Light (a caldera productions), with Phil Brown; Big Band Basie and Clark Terry’s Express (Reference Recordings) with the DePaul Jazz Ensemble I; and Olympia Live (Cadence Jazz Records), with trumpeter Barbara Donald.

 A native of Tacoma, Washington, Steve earned a Bachelor of Music from Cornish College of the Arts (Seattle), studying with Gary Peacock, Julian Priester and Dave Peterson; and completed a Master of Music in Jazz Composition at DePaul University (Chicago) under the guidance of Paul McKee, Bob Palmieri, and Bob Lark.